rw251/analytics-portal/docs/design.md

 #### Description

-**The user is presented with a heat map showing the location of patients, together with markers showing the list of sites.**
+**The user is presented with a heat map showing the location of patients, together with markers showing the list of sites.
+Hovering over a marker gives the name of the Mujo site.
+Clicking a marker gives additional information in an info box.**

 #### Mock-up